Frequently asked questions for Configuration Manager branches and licensing

 Does anything change with the rebrand to Microsoft Endpoint Manager?

 Yes.
-If you're already licensed for Configuration Manager, then you're also automatically licensed for Intune for enrolling Windows PCs in co-management.
+Effective December 1, 2019, if you're already licensed for Configuration Manager, then you're also automatically licensed for Intune for enrolling Windows PCs in co-management.
 This change makes it easier for you to manage Windows devices with Microsoft Endpoint Manager.

 A new license is now available that lets Configuration Manager customers with Software Assurance get Intune PC management rights without having to purchase an additional Intune license for co-management.
-You no longer need to assign individual Intune or EMS licenses to your users.
+You no longer need to purchase and assign individual Intune licenses to your users.

 Devices managed by Configuration Manager and enrolled into co-management have almost the same rights as an Intune standalone-managed PC.
 However, after resetting they can't be re-provisioned by using AutopIlot.